-CT can clearly demonstrated the presence of interposed colonic loops between the right hemidiaphragm and liver with no free intraperitoneal air.
+CT can clearly demonstrate the presence of interposed colonic loops between the right hemidiaphragm and liver with no free intraperitoneal air.

 Treatment and prognosis

 Asymptomatic patients with Chilaiditi syndrome do not require specific treatment.
 Those with abdominal pain or distension or usually treated conservatively with analgesia and fluid resuscitation.
 Patients with recurrent presentations or evidence of bowel ischaemia may be offered surgical treatment.
 Gangrenous or ischaemic bowel segments may have to be removed if there is associated colonic volvulus.
 Otherwise, colopexy may be sufficient to prevent future recurrence of symptoms.

 History and etymology

 It is named after Dr Demetrius Chilaiditi (1883), Greek radiologist who described the radiographic findings in 1910 3 whilst working in Vienna, Austria.
 Although the first description of interposition of colon between the liver and the right hemidiaphragm was published by Cantini in 1865 4.